Tommo565/mango-env/README.md

 7. Test that everything is working by running `conda --version`.
 8. Test the package manager by running `conda install seaborn`.
-9. You can start Jupyter by executing `jupyter notebook --allow-root`.
+9. You can start Jupyter by executing `jupyter notebook`.
 This should start the Notebook Server.
 You'll probably have to copy and paste the localhost link into your browser however.

-**NOTE:** For all package installations try with `conda` first and if the package is unavailable, try with `pip3`.
-Conda does optimise some packages for speed (in particular `scikit-learn` and `tensorflow`) and this is also (probably) a good way to avoid pip and conda conflicts.
+**NOTE:** If you try and install anything with `pip3` it probably won't work.
+You should firstly `conda`

 ### Setting up GCP